 What are the penalties for misrepresentation of size status?

-In addition to the SBA Size Standards Table other laws which may be applicable, section 16(d) of the Small Business Act, 15 USC 645(d), provides severe criminal penalties for knowingly misrepresenting the small business size status of a concern in connection with procurement programs.
+In addition to the SBA small business size standard table other laws which may be applicable, section 16(d) of the Small Business Act, 15 USC 645(d), provides severe criminal penalties for knowingly misrepresenting the small business size status of a concern in connection with procurement programs.
 Section 16(a) of the Act also provides, in part, for criminal penalties for knowingly making false statements or misrepresentations to SBA for the purpose of influencing in any way the actions of the Agency.

-Do You need an SBA NAICS Code size standards lawyer to file or defend a size protest?
+Do You need an SBA size standards lawyer to file or defend a size protest?

 Generally, the answer is no. However, the risk can be high and the laws applicable to a size appeal bid protest can be confusing.
 One reason for hiring an experienced government contract attorney that understands NAICS code size standards is that you might want to preserve your rights for appeal.
 By simply representing yourself in an SBA size of small business protest, you might waive those rights by nit knowing how to preserve the.
 You can not introduce new evidence on appeal.

-How does SBA determine affiliation under the Table of Size Standards?
+How does SBA determine affiliation under the SBA table of small business size standards?

 (a) General Principles of Affiliation.